Hackplayers/evil-winrm/README.md

 This feature will create files on your $HOME dir saving commands and the outputs of the WinRM sessions.

+### Command History

+Evil-WinRM maintains a persistent command history for each host and user combination.
+The history is stored in `~/.evil-winrm/history/` directory with files named as `{host}_{user}.hist`.

+When you connect to a machine you've previously accessed, you can use the arrow keys (Up/Down) to navigate through your previous commands.
+The history is automatically saved after each command execution and loaded when you reconnect to the same host with the same user.

 ### Known problems.
 OpenSSL errors

 Sometimes, you could face an error like this: